-Today, we are studying the most used plc communication protocols in the industry.
+Today, we are studying the most used Programmable Logic Controller (PLC) communication protocols in the industry.
 This article contains the top 10 communication protocols for PLC in detail.

 Firstly, you should know…